Artajona

 What to see in Artajona

-Artajona houses next to the Cerco and the winding medieval streets also include several notable buildings.
+Artajona houses besides the Cerco and the winding medieval streets several other notable buildings.
 One of these notable structures is the Church of San Saturnino, which was built in the 18th century.
 This church is unique because it is the only one in the world where the bells are rung backwards.
-Since 1896 it has also been one tradition in Navarre that all the bell-ringers of Navarre once rang the bells of Artajona.
+Since 1896 it has also been one tradition in Navarre that all the bell-ringers of Navarre have once rang the bells of Artajona.

 Church of San Saturnino

-The church is located at the highest point of the village and offers views over the whole of Artajona.
+The church is located at the highest point of the village and offers views over the whole village.
 From the Church of San Saturnino, the other church in the village is visible, namely the Church of San Pedro.

 View of the village of Artajona from the church